jaelin215/jaelin215.github.io/index.md

-I align machine learning systems with real-world constraints — technical, operational, and ethical.
+**Bridging strategy and execution**, I help teams align, scope priorities, and translate vision into shipped ML systems.

-I help teams deploy models that are reliable, monitorable, and accountable.
+From architecture to delivery, I align machine learning systems with real-world constraints — technical, operational, and ethical — **to deploy models that are reliable, monitorable, and accountable**.

 <div class="card-row">